heavysixer/d4/README.rst

 D4
 ---

-D4 is a reusable charting library DSL for D3.
-The goal of D4 is to allow developers to quickly build data-driven charts with little or no knowledge of D3 (initially.)
+D4 is a friendly DSL charting library for D3.
+The goal of D4 is to allow developers to quickly build data-driven charts with little knowledge of the internals of D3.

 Philosophy
 **********